WattTime/aer-test-docs/transition.md

 ```

 # ba-from-loc
-Region requests from latitude/longitude pairs are also now specific to a `signal_type` (and require this parameter in each query).
+Region requests from latitude/longitude pairs are now specific to a `signal_type` (and require this parameter in each query).

 Example (python):